internetarchive/dweb-mirror/INSTALLATION-rachel-rpi.md

 ## 8. Updating

 The software is frequently revised so its recommended to update, especially if you see any bugs or problems.

+The quickest way is
 ```
-cd ~/node_modules/@internetarchive   # or wherever you started the process in 3a above.
+cd ~   # or wherever you started the process in 3a above.
 yarn install
 yarn upgrade    # Upgrade all packages
 ```

+But you can also rerun the install procedure in Step 2, which will skip steps that have

 ### Troubleshooting

 Logs are in /var/log/daemon.log.